 What is home automation?

-Home automation is a technology which allows you to control home devices from a mobile device no matter where you are in the world: whether you are inside your home or on a holiday in the Bahamas!
+Home automation is a technology that allows you to control home devices from a mobile device no matter where you are in the world: whether you are inside your home or on a holiday in the Bahamas!
 This technology includes isolated devices like sprinkler systems and thermostats and devices such as appliances, lights, heating or cooling systems, CCTV cameras, automatic door locks, windows, and smoke detectors that are linked to a network that can be remotely controlled.

 How can I get started with home automation?